Regressive tax: Measurement

 One common way to measure tax progressivity is by looking at the percentage change in after-tax income.
 This method assumes that a household’s economic wellbeing, or welfare, is closely linked to its after-tax income.
 Therefore, a tax cut that increases everyone’s after-tax income by the same percentage leaves the relative distribution of after-tax income unchanged.
 If a tax cut increases after-tax income proportionately more for lower-income taxpayers than for higher-income taxpayers, it will make the tax system more progressive (or less regressive).
 Conversely, a tax cut that increases after-tax income proportionately more for higher-income taxpayers than for lower-income taxpayers will make the tax system less progressive (or more regressive).

 However, this method has its limitations.
 For instance, it does not take into account the fact that the burden of paying a certain amount of tax is much greater on a household with a lower income than it is on a household with a higher income.
 Therefore, some analysts believe that other measures, such as the share of the tax cut received, and the size of the tax cut in both absolute dollars and as a percentage of initial tax liability, are more accurate representations of the distribution of tax burdens.

 Another approach to measuring tax progressivity is by looking at the redistributive effect of taxes and transfers.
 This method involves measuring the difference in the Gini coefficient of incomes before and after taxes and transfers.
 The Gini coefficient is a measure of inequality, with 0 representing perfect equality and 1 representing perfect inequality.
 Therefore, a decrease in the Gini coefficient after taxes and transfers would indicate that the tax system is progressive.

 In low-income countries, a detailed analysis of progressivity requires a welfare ranking of individuals or households, and for tax liabilities of each individual or household to be ascertained.
 This method takes into account the broader concept of redistribution, which includes not only taxes but also transfers and other forms of government intervention.

-Political ideologies and taxation policy

-Neoliberalism, characterized by its emphasis on free markets, limited government intervention, and individual responsibility, has had a profound impact on tax systems worldwide.
-Neoliberal tax policies typically prioritize reducing taxes for the wealthy and corporations under the belief that such measures stimulate economic growth and investment.
-This approach often results in regressive tax structures, where the burden falls disproportionately on lower-income individuals and households.

-In contrast to neoliberalism, social democratic ideologies advocate for progressive taxation as a means of redistributing wealth and funding social welfare programs.
-Progressive taxation entails higher tax rates for those with higher incomes, with the aim of mitigating inequality and providing resources for public goods and services.
-Social democratic countries often prioritize universal access to healthcare, education, and social security, funded through progressive taxation and robust public investment.